Fischer-Z: History

 In 1987, John Watts decided to re-establish Fischer-Z in a different form.
-In this line up, the band celebrated further success, with hit singles "The Perfect Day" (1988) and "Say No" (1989) from the albums Reveal (1988) and Fish's Head (1989).
+In this line up, the band had further success, with hit singles "The Perfect Day" (1988) and "Say No" (1989) from the albums Reveal (1988) and Fish's Head (1989).

 In 1991, the next Fischer-Z album Destination Paradise was recorded at Peter Gabriel's Real World Studios.
 The song "Further From Love" and the title song highlight the sufferings of the civilian population during wartime.
-The next two Fischer Z albums, Kamikaze Shirt (1993) and Stream (1995), continued to combine a political perspective with songs based on Watts' observations and experiences in real life.
+The next two Fischer Z albums were Kamikaze Shirt (1993) and Stream (1995).

-1997 and 1999 brought the release of two very different Watts albums: Thirteen Stories High and Bigbeatpoetry.
-In Thirteen Stories High, Watts looks back at the ups and downs of his life and music career, with emotive pop songs like the single "Brilliant Career".
-Whereas in Bigbeatpoetry Watts worked with a combination of poetic lyrics and musical beats, signing with Motor Records and working with the German DJ champion, Ingo Werner.
+1997 and 1999 brought the release of two Watts albums: Thirteen Stories High and Bigbeatpoetry.
+For Bigbeatpoetry Watts signed with Motor Records and worked with the German DJ Ingo Werner.
 This would produce the single "Walking The Doberman".
-Watts then release the Spiritual Headcase album in 2000, which was a remix of the Bigbeatpoetry album done by Peter Ely.
+In 2000, Watts released the Spiritual Headcase album, which was a remix of Bigbeatpoetry by Peter Ely.

 Watts' era of multimedia projects began with "Ether" in 2002.
 For this, he traveled throughout Europe and collected musical contributions of local musicians.
 Minimal equipment was used for the recordings: just a high-quality microphone and a laptop.
 The entire project was filmed and released as an album and as a DVD.

 There was a 2004 reunion of the original band for one short show which featured on the Garden Party DVD which was released along with the Fischer-Z Highlights 1979–2004 25th anniversary compilation album.